Trieste, often overlooked by many travelers visiting Italy, is a hidden coastal gem with a fascinating history and multicultural heritage.

-Back in the city, enjoy the spectacular architecture of the merchant houses around the Canal Grande.
+In the city, enjoy the spectacular architecture of the merchant houses around the Canal Grande.
 A statue of James Joyce stands on the bridge Ponte Rosa which stretches over the canal.
 Joyce lived in Trieste for over 15 years.
 Around this area, there are many small restaurants and cafes, and a great place to eat in the evening.

 Trieste Cathedral of San Giusto

-The 14th-century cathedral of Trieste, Cattedrale di San Giusto Martire is next to an ancient Roman Forum.
+The 14th-century cathedral of Trieste, Cattedrale di San Giusto Martire, is next to an ancient Roman Forum.
 The entrance is free, but if you want to climb the bell tower for a view, it’s 1.5 euros per person.

 Next to the cathedral is the Castel of San Giusto; walk the ramparts for a spectacular view.
 If you’d like to go to the castle and museum, it’s 5 euros per person.